knobs-dials/pg_sizes/README.md

  - SUM_OCTET is the total uncompressed size (only applies to some types), AVG_OCTETSIZE is that divided by row count
  - COMPR is AVGSIZE/AVGOCTETSIZE

-The database summary comes entirely from data in [pg_class](https://www.postgresql.org/docs/9.6/catalog-pg-class.html) for each database.

-The column stuff uses [pg_column_size and octet_length](https://www.postgresql.org/docs/9.4/functions-admin.html#FUNCTIONS-ADMIN-DBOBJECT)
-(and some assumptions about how those relate to TOAST and indices, which is probably at least part of why they seem a little different)

 # Options
     Usage: pg_sizes [options]